coderly/ember-micro-addon/README.md

 If we ever want to convert our addon to a proper ember-addon structure, we can still do it.
 We simply move to `~/git` where our addon folder currently is and we run `ember-micro:build my-component`.
 A new folder will be created, `~git/my-component/dist` containing our addon in the conventional ember addon format, with all files in their proper place.

+# Example: Extracting a component from an Ember-CLI application

+Let's assume we have an ember app located at `~git/my-ember-app`.
+Within that app, there is a small custom button component called `my-button`.
+We want to quickly extract it into a micro addon.

+From the app folder, we execute `ember-micro:extract component my-button` and that's it.
+There is now a new folder, `~/git/my-button` containing the component structured as a micro addon.
+We can now include that micro-addon in our app as a dependency, and it will work.
+We can do this by either linking the folder using `npm link`, or by installing the addon from a local folder using `npm install ~/git/my-button`.

+We can also go a step further and publish the addon to GitHub.

+We move to the parent folder, `~/git/` and execute `ember-micro:publish my-button`.
+We will be prompted for our GitHub username and password and a few seconds later, the addon will be published under our username to GitHub.

-# Usage
+# General instructions

-Install it in a working folder, or, preferably, as a global npm package:
+Install the npm package in a working folder, or, globally, which is preferred:

 * `npm install -g ember-micro-addon`

 Once the package is installed globally, the `ember-micro:x` command set is available **from any location**.

 The available commands are: